-12The placebo data was collected in July of 2013.
+12 The placebo data were collected in July 2013.

-13If the shopper enters during a two-door treatment and exits during a one-door treatment, the door through which the shopper exits should be neutral with respect to the treatments since the shopper believes there are solicitors at both doors.
-If the shopper enters during a one-door treatment and exits during a two-door treatment, the shopper may choose to exit through Door 2 in belief that there is no solicitor there, which would bias the estimate of sorting downward.
+13 If the shopper enters during a two-door treatment and exits during a one-door treatment, the door through which the shopper exits should be neutral with respect to the treatments since the shopper believes there are solicitors at both doors.
+If the shopper enters during a one-door treatment and exits during a two-door treatment, the shopper may choose to exit through door 2 in the belief that there is no solicitor there, which would bias the estimate of sorting downward.